 The New Zealand Local Government Act specifies a cycle of Council Long-Term Plan updating based on our 3-year electoral cycle.
 The next Long Term Plan updates are due in 2015.

 Long-Term Plans are underpinned by Asset Management Plans, as the expenditure on activities and the assets that support those activities make up most of NZ council expenditure.

 Resulting from the legal requirements to update Council Long-Term Plans, 2014 is the year Asset Management Plans must be updated so the supporting information can flow into the Long Term Plans in a timely and considered manner.

-For most Councils, this means that Asset Management Plan updating needs to be finished in the period July-September 2014.
+For most Councils, this means that the Asset Management Plan updating needs to be finished in the period July-September 2014.

 Over the next few blogs, I have posted a series of short blog posts covering wider topics that I believe need to be considered in the 2014 Asset Management Plans.

 The topics I have covered are: